BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     You can read our [Beginner Guide about descent planning](../../beginner-guide/cruise/#descent-planning) if you need help.

+??? info "Why isn't BeyondATC using the runway specified in my flight plan?"
+    In real-world aviation, runways are not pre-assigned in flight plans.
+Instead, they are determined by Air Traffic Control (ATC) based on current conditions like wind direction, runway availability, and traffic volume.

+    SimBrief provides a suggested runway based on standard conditions at the time of planning, but the actual runway assignment can change when you’re closer to your departure or arrival.
+BeyondATC simulates this real-world ATC behavior by assigning runways dynamically, just as in actual flight operations.

 ## Troubleshooting issues

 ??? info "Why can't I type anything in the Simbrief ID field?"